saadelbekkali/ETL-Spark-Minio-Airflow/readME.md

 ### Accessing the Services

 - *Airflow:*
 UI is accessible at http://localhost:8081.
 Refer to your Docker Compose configuration for default credentials if required.
+Configuration of Spark connection:

+   1. Access Airflow UI at http://localhost:8081
+   2. Navigate to Admin > Connections
+   3. Find or create 'spark_default' connection
+   4. Configure with the following settings:
+     - Connection Type: Spark
+     - Host: spark://spark
+     - Port: 7077 (In this case)
+   5. Save the connection

 - *MinIO:*
 Accessible via http://localhost:9000.
 Use the credentials provided in the Docker Compose file to log in.